pierre-rouleau/pel/doc/fast-startup-mode.rst

     ``early-init.el`` (where the file is early-init instead of init).

 - Constant defined inside ``~/.emacs.d/init.el``.
-  Edit that file to modify it's value:
+  Edit that file to modify its value:

   - ``pel-init-support-dual-environment-p``: separate terminal vs graphics custom files and package directories.